tiny-express/native/README.md

 ### Roadmap
 - Inherit good builtin functions from PHP, Python, Ruby, NodeJS and Java
 - Optimize fundamental functions in GNU Assembly for performance but C version will be delivered first
-- This project is also useful for new developers in programming practical
 - Develop fundamental algorithms and advanced data structure

 ### Assembly Optimization